hammerheim-game/hammerheim-rules/5-warband & Scenarios.md

 are Stunned on a result of 1-3 (Undead are Knocked Down as normal) and put Out Of Action on a 4-6.

-3 Att’la’s Plate Mail
+3 Att’la’s World-Treading Mail
 This armor was given as a present by the Dwarf Lord Kurgan to the warlord Att’la in the time of Sigmar Heldenhammer.
-Att’la’s Plate Mail is a suit of Gromril armor with the following three runes inscribed on it:
+Att’la’s World-Treading Mail is a suit of Light Armour with the following three runes inscribed on it:
 Rune of Spell Eating: The Hero wearing this armor is immune to all spells.